-C. Important Dates and Timelines
+B. Important Dates and Timelines

-Below are the important dates and timelines for the 2020 Presidential Primary Election.
-For the Secretary of State's list of deadlines for this election, visit the Secretary of State's website, https://www.sos.ca.gov/elections/upcoming-elections/presidential-primary-election-march-3-2020/key-dates-deadlines-march-3-2020/
+Below are the important dates and timelines for the 2020 Presidential General Election.
+For the Secretary of State's list of deadlines for this election, visit the Secretary of State's website, https://elections.cdn.sos.ca.gov//statewide-elections/2020-primary/section-8-general-calendar.pdf

-Important Dates and Timelines Important information September 12 - November 6, 2019 Petition In-Lieu Period - Candidates may circulate Petition In-Lieu of Filing Fee to obtain signatures that may lower the cost of the non-refundable filing fee.
-September 27 - December 6, 2019 County Central Committee/Council Nomination Period - Candidates may request and file candidate filing documents in order to run for these offices.
-October 28 - November 6, 2019 Declaration of Intention - Candidates intending to run for judicial offices must file a Declaration of Intention .
-November 7, 2019 - November 12, 2019 Declaration of Intention Extension Period - If an eligible incumbent for a judicial office fails to file a Declaration of Intention by November 6, 2019, there will be a 5-calendar-day extension during which any candidate, other than the incumbent, may file.
-November 12 - December 6, 2019 Candidate Filing Period - Candidates may request and file candidate filing documents in order to run for various offices.
-December 6, 2019 Deadline for Candidates to Withdraw - No candidate shall withdraw after this date for offices which do not have an extension period.
-December 7 - December 11, 2019 Candidate Filing Extension Period - If an eligible incumbent fails to file candidate filing documents by December 6, 2019, there will be a 5-calendar-day extension during which any candidate, other than the incumbent, may file.
-December 7 - December 16, 2019 Public Examination Period - Candidate statements are available for public examination.
+Important Dates and Timelines Important information July 13 - Candidate Filing Period - Candidates may request and file candidate August 7, 2020 filing documents in order to run for various offices.
+July 31, 2020 FPPC Semi-annual Due - Deadline to submit semi-annual campaign disclosure statement.
+The period covered begins on the day after the closing date of the last statement filed, through June 30, 2020.
+August 7, 2020 Deadline for Candidates to Withdraw - No candidate shall withdraw after this date for offices which do not have an extension period.
+August 8 - August 12, 2020 Candidate Filing Extension Period - If an eligible incumbent fails to file candidate filing documents by August 7, 2020, there will be a 5-calendar-day extension during which any candidate, other than the incumbent, may file.
+August 8 - August 17, 2020 Public Examination Period - Candidate statements are available for public examination.
 During this period, any citizen may seek a writ of mandate or an injunction requiring the material in the statements to be amended or deleted.
-December 12, 2019 Random Alphabet Drawing - The Secretary of State conducts drawing of letters of the alphabet to determine the order in which candidates will appear on the ballot.
-December 12 - December 21, 2019 Public Examination Period for Offices with Candidate File Extension - Candidate statements are available for public examination public examination requiring the material in the statements to be amended or deleted.
-January 6 - February 18, 2020 Write-in Candidate Filing Period - Write-in candidates may request and file candidate filing to become a qualified write-in candidate on the ballot.
+August 13, 2020 Random Alphabet Drawing - The Secretary of State conducts a drawing of letters of the alphabet to determine the order in which candidates will appear on the ballot.
+August 13 - August 22, 2020 Public Examination Period for Offices with Candidate Filing Extension - Candidate statements are available for public examination at the Registrar of Voters.
+During this period, any citizen may seek a writ of mandate or an injunction requiring the material in the statements to be amended or deleted.
+September 7 - October 20, 2020 Write-in Candidate Filing Period - Write-in candidates may request and file candidate filing to become a qualified write-in candidate on the ballot.
+September 24, 2020 1st Pre-election Statement Due - Candidates must file the first pre- election campaign disclosure statement.
+The period covered is July 1, 2020 to September 19, 2020 September 29, 2020 Voter Information Guides - Voter Information Guides delivered to U.S Post Office October 5, 2020 Mail Ballots - Mail Ballots delivered to the U.S. Post Office October 19, 2020 Voter Registration Deadline - Deadline to register to be eligible to vote in this election.

-Important Dates and Timelines Important information January 23, 2020 1st Pre-election Statement Due - Candidates must file the first pre- election campaign disclosure statement.
-The period covered is January 1, 2020 to January 18, 2020 January 28, 2019 Voter Information Guides - Voter Information Guides delivered to U.S Post Office January 31, 2020 FPPC Semi-annual Due - Deadline to submit semi-annual campaign disclosure statement.
-The period covered begins on the day after the closing date of the last statement filed, through December 31, 2019.
-February 3, 2020 Mail Ballots - Mail Ballots delivered to the U.S. Post Office February 18, 2020 Voter Registration Deadline - Deadline to register to be eligible vote in this election.
-February 20, 2020 2nd Pre-election Statement Due - Candidates must file the pre-election campaign disclosure statement.
-March 3, 2020 Election Day - Polling places will be open for poll voters and voters dropping off mail ballots from 7 a.m. to 8 p.m.
-At 8:15 p.m. and every two hours on the hour thereafter, Unofficial Results will be released on the Registrar of Voters website.
+Important Dates and Timelines Important information October 22, 2020 2 nd Pre-election Statement Due - Candidates must file the second 000001 22, 2020 pre-election campaign disclosure statement.
+November 3, 2020 Election Day - Polling places will be open for poll voters and voters dropping off mail ballots from 7 a.m. to 8 p.m.
+(Additional voting days may added before Election Day, pending State legislation).
+The first result posting takes place at approximately 8:30 p.m. after the polls are closed.
+The polls are considered closed once all voters in line at 8 p.m. have completed voting.
+Posting will continue every two hours on the hour thereafter, Unofficial Results will be released on the Registrar of Voters website.